ArcLiz/pp2-quiz/README.md

 ## Testing
 ### Feature Testing
-All features have been tested throughout the development of the site on multiple devices and web browsers, the devices and browser compatibility results can be found [here](#compatibility).<br>Feature testing was documented in [this spreadsheet](https://docs.google.com/spreadsheets/d/1Gk8tvlfY2lF0t9_arwPzlppYYVhldI1SxWR479EjORk/edit?usp=sharing).
+All features have been tested throughout the development of the site on multiple devices and web browsers, the devices and browser compatibility results can be found [here](#compatibility).<br>Feature testing was documented in [this spreadsheet](https://docs.google.com/spreadsheets/d/1Gk8tvlfY2lF0t9_arwPzlppYYVhldI1SxWR479EjORk/edit?usp=sharing), which can be seen below.
 ![Excel Sheet of Tests](docs/featuretesting.png)

 ### Validator Testing